 However, the Cincinnati Area Board of Realtors® Contract to Purchase states that the earnest money will be deposited “upon acceptance of this contract, in a trust account pending closing, or returned to the buyer if this offer is not accepted.”
 The broker can wait until the offer is accepted to deposit the earnest money or return it to the buyer if the offer is not accepted.

 What if a buyer is unable to go through with a Contract to Purchase due to being turned down for a loan, for example, and the seller refuses to sign the earnest money release form?
 What if the property does not appraise for the purchase price?
 Or, what if an inspection reveals something about the property that the buyer does not like?
 These kinds of disputes are often resolved in court.
 Either party may file in small claims court (depending on the amount of the earnest money) in order to have a judge tell the broker who should get the money.
 Or, the parties may jointly agree to have the dispute heard by a panel of Arbitrators at the Cincinnati Area Board of Realtors® through our Earnest Money Arbitration program.
-Unless both the buyer and seller agree on who gets the earnest money, the broker must wait for a court order or instruction from both parties to participate in an arbitration program before releasing the deposit.
+Unless both the buyer and seller agree on who gets the earnest money, the broker must wait for a court order, two years from the date the earnest money was deposited in the escrow account, if applicable as described above, or instruction from both parties to participate in an arbitration program before releasing the deposit.

 In most cases, though, earnest money is collected, the process continues smoothly and the deposit is disbursed as indicated in the contract.